-5) Within 120 days following completion of retrieval activities covered by this approval, or other such time corresponding to a submission date approved by Ecology through applicable TPA administrative processes with respect to requirements of TPA Appendix I Section 2.1.7, Energy shall submit to EPA either a retrieval data report pursuant to the approved DQO/sampling and analysis plan required by Phase II Condition 4 above, or a TPA Appendix H request for exception.
+5. Within 120 days following completion of retrieval activities covered by this approval, or other such time corresponding to a submission date approved by Ecology through applicable TPA administrative processes with respect to requirements of TPA Appendix I Section 2.1.7, Energy shall submit to EPA either a retrieval data report pursuant to the approved DQO/sampling and analysis plan required by Phase II Condition 4 above, or a TPA Appendix H request for exception.
 This report shall include the information required by TPA Appendix I Section 2.1.7.
-This report shall specifically include results reasonably available at the time of submission from the High-Resolution Resistivity (HRR) pilot test described in Section 4.2.1.3 of the C-103/C-109 TWRWP, TPA primary document (RPP-21895, Rev. 2) as approved by Ecology.
+This report shall specifically include results reasonably available at the time of submission from the High-Resolution Resistivity (HRR) demonstration(s) described in Section 4.2.1.3 of the C-102 Series TWRWP Rev. 3 as approved by Ecology.

 The purpose of this condition is to ensure that EPA receives data necessary to evaluate the environmental performance of retrieval activities necessary to evaluate the need for and nature of post-retrieval PCB remediation waste residual management requirements.
 This condition and its schedule are fully consistent with requirements in the TPA for submissions to Ecology, documented in TPA Appendix I, Section 2.1.7.
+EPA notes that results of the initial test of HRR LDMM technology at tank 241-S-102 are not yet available, and neither EPA nor Ecology have made any evaluation or decision with respect to implementation of HRR as a primary LDMM technology, the need for additional HRR tests, or that HRR is not a suitable technology for retrieval LDMM with respect to tanks retrievals subsequent to tank 241-S-102.
+Based on these results and subsequent decisions, EPA expects that Energy will modify the C-102 Series and other TWRWPs.
+EPA will then modify this Phase II RBDA approval condition accordingly.

-EPA notes that only portions of the approved HRR test plan (RPP-17191, Rev. 1) will be completed during tank 241-C-103 and 241-C-109 retrievals, and that key portions will be conducted following completion of retrieval activities.
-EPA is requiring inclusion in the post-retrieval report only those results that are reasonably available for reporting at the time the post-retrieval report or Appendix H exception report are to be submitted.
-EPA is requiring submission of the final HRR test plan report under a separate condition of this approval.
+To the extent that HRR technology is applied in test or demonstration mode for retrieval of tanks covered by the C-102 Series TWRWP, EPA is requiring inclusion in the post-retrieval report only those results from the HRR system that are reasonably available for reporting at the time the post-retrieval report or Appendix H exception report are to be submitted.
+Should this work include testing of HRR pursuant to TPA milestone M-45-00B, EPA is requiring submission of a final HRR test plan report under a separate condition of this approval.